The 2025 AES Europe Student Recording Competition

 Submission Specifics:

-Dolby Atmos submissions are optional.
-While not part of the main evaluation, feedback will be provided for educational purposes.
+• Immersive submissions (up to 7.1.4) are optional.
+While not part of the main evaluation, feedback may be provided for entries sent to the judges, for educational purposes.

 Entries must not exceed a 5-minute runtime, and must not be mastered.